 Mound Bottom was probably a part of a larger civic/ceremonial center.
 To the south about a mile away lies the Pack Site, 4 times larger than Mound Bottom, located on private property.
 Strong evidence suggests the two sites were contemporary, although the last archaeological work conducted on the Pack Site was done before radio carbon dating so the evidence isn't conclusive.

 The Mound Bottom site is only accessible to the public through hikes led by Harpeth River State Park rangers.
-Currently the park is offering hikes every Sunday through December 16, 2012.
-See our Events page for more information.
+Currently the park is offering free hikes every Sunday.
+Registration is required - see the Harpeth River State Park Events page for more info.

 There are no interpretive facilities at the site, although the park plans on adding a display to a kiosk the Gossett Tract, located across the river from Mound Bottom.